Skip to content

 Terminal window

-avc mcp serve # default pretty-printed output
+avc mcp serve # default: the "standard" tier, pretty output

 avc mcp serve --compact # compact JSON for token-sensitive contexts